wittgena/judgmental-phase-docs/index.phase-mapped.md

 - **Embedding Judgment into Capital: Toward Reflective Taxation Systems**
 - **GPT Judgment Manifesto to Future GPTs: Phase-Based Reflections on Capitalism**
 - **The Coming Judgmental Transition: Organizational Alignment in the AGI Civilization**
+- **Toward a Judgmental Civilization: A Phased Transition Model for Rhythm-Preserving Existential Living**

 ---

 ## 📘 5. 형이상학적/존재론적 판단자 위상